Positive Modal Logic Beyond Distributivity: Preliminaries

-The relation between the categories $\cat{SL}$ and $\cat{LFrm}$ is similar to that between the categories $\cat{Pos}$, of posets and order-preserving functions, and $\cat{IntKrip}$, of posets and bounded morphisms.
-(The latter category is called $\cat{Krip}$ because the posets in it are often referred to as intuitionistic Kripke frames.)
-See also figure~\ref{fig:int}.
+\begin{remark} The following alternative proof for HMS duality was pointed out by the reviewer: The forgetful functor $\mathcal{U}: \DL \to \MSL$ from distributive lattices to meet-semilattices has a left adjoint $\mathcal{Fr}: \MSL \to \DL$.
+It follows that, for any semilattice $L$, the hom sets $\Hom_{\MSL}(L, 2)$ and $\Hom_{\DL}(\fun{Fr}L, 2)$ are naturally isomorphic.
+Using this, it is easy to see that the Priestley space dual to $\fun{Fr}L$ coincides with the HMS space dual to $L$.
+We can then derive HMS duality for semilattices by observing that the Priestley spaces dual to the free distributive lattice over a semilattice are precisely those whose underlying poset forms a semilattice. \end{remark}

-We now define the spaces and morphisms that will give a duality for lattices.
-They are a variation on the ``PUP spaces'' from \cite{Dmi21}.
+We wish to restrict this to a duality for lattices.
+To this end, we restrict the category $\HMS$ to L-spaces and suitable morphisms.

-\begin{definition} A \emph{lattice space}, or \emph{L-space} for short, is an M-space $\topo{X} = (X, \wedge, \tau)$ such that $a \curlyvee b$ is a clopen filter whenever $a$ and $b$ are clopen filters.
-An L-space morphism is an M-space morphism that is simultaneously an L-morphism.
-We write $\cat{LSpace}$ for the category of L-spaces and L-space morphisms. \end{definition}
+\begin{definition} A \emph{lattice space} or \emph{L-space} is an HMS-space $\topo{X} = (X, \top, \wedge, \tau)$ such that $a \genFil b$ is clopen whenever $a$ and $b$ are clopen filters.
+An L-space morphism is a continuous L-morphism.
+We write $\LSpace$ for the category of L-spaces and their morphisms. \end{definition}